alexandertrefz/essence/packages/standard-library/DEVELOPMENT.md

   something in it still has something in it.
 A refined receiver reaches every Namespace its base reaches and this one besides, so the refined target beats the base target for a Method both declare; a List nothing proved anything about does not reach it at all.
+A receiver WRITTEN where it stands proves the same things for itself — `[1, 2]::firstItem()` answers an Integer — so the entries a proof unlocks are reached by a literal as much as by a narrowed name.
+Two refined targets neither of which is narrower than the other leave the call `ambiguous-namespace`, exactly as two unrefined ones do.
 None of the three can be written in Essence, which is the point rather than a gap: a refinement erases before anything runs, so a native is what spending the evidence looks like. `length` is the plainest case — an Essence body could only write `@::length()`, which is that